mrcsmcl/Team4GDD/gameplay.md

 * Digital defenses escalate as missions progress:
         * **Dynamic Firewalls:** Adjust puzzles based on player behavior or previous attempts.
         * **Failsafes:** Incorrect puzzle inputs activate security measures in both the 2D and 3D worlds.
         * **Counter-Hacker Protocol:** In high-security areas or if Vinny's hacking attempts are too frequent/hasty, a specialized **counter-hacker AI** may become active.
 This AI can send a **backtracer** program that Vinny must quickly counteract to avoid detection or denial of access to vital systems.
+If the backtracer is successful, it will trigger an alert state for Leo in the 3D world.

 ##  **Security Bots and Environmental Hazards (Leo)**